 We trekked the afternoon to Aguas Calientes.
 The trek is something that cannot be described, it needs to be experienced, the beauty of the Mountains, rivers and streams along the way.
 One of my best travels.

-Day 4 - Stayed the night at Aguas Calientes and next day the Climb to Machu Picchu started at 5 AM.
+Stayed the night at Aguas Calientes and next day the Climb to Machu Picchu started at 5 AM.
 About an hour and a half up the Inca staircase to Machu Picchu.
-Our tour guide spent a good 2 hours giving a tour.
+Our tour guide spent a good 2 hours giving a tour after that I spent time to meditate there.

 If you have the energy left, I highly recommend doing the Huyna Picchu climb, below me at Huyna Picchu.
 Awesome view of Machu Picchu can be seen from Huyna Picchu, you will need to book the additional Huyna Picchu trek when booking your Machu Picchu trek as additional ticket is needed.